 The Enlightened Investor-Retirement Income

-Eventually investors move from the “saving-years” to the “drawing-years”, when they want to start drawing an income from their portfolios.
+Eventually investors move from the “saving-years” to the “drawing-years”, when they want to start drawing retirement income from their portfolios.
 This can be confusing.
-For many the natural inclination is to liquidate their diversified portfolio in favor of income-producing stocks or bonds.
-However, the idea that retired individuals should load up on dividend-paying common shares […]
+For many the natural inclination is […]

 The Enlightened Investor – Fees & Expenses

 Fees and expenses are the single biggest reason professional money managers fail to outperform the market return.
 Learn a little more about what are reasonable fees and what makes up most investment fees.

 The Enlightened Investor: Registered Account Investment Fees Are Not Deductible

 In November 2016, Canada Revenue Agency warned investors who are deducting investment fees charged for the management of their registered accounts that they are subject to a tax penalty perhaps […]

 The Enlightened Investor: Powers of Attorney for Property

 A power of attorney for property is a written document by which a grantor appoints an attorney to act as a substitute decision maker with respect to the grantors property […]

 The Enlightened Investor: A New Trustee Act for Alberta